walmartlabs/concord-website/docs/getting-started/tasks.md

 # {{ page.title }}

-Tasks are used to call Java code that implments functionality that is too complex to express with the Concord DSL and EL in YAML directly.
+Tasks are used to call Java code that implements functionality that is too complex to express with the Concord DSL and EL in YAML directly.
 They are _plugins_ of Concord.